 Workers’ compensation laws, the Jones Act, and the Longshore and Harbor Workers’ Compensation Act all exist to protect our nation’s workers, but they can’t work unless we know what rights we are entitled to and unless we exert those rights.

 If you or a family member has been injured while working in the South Carolina shipping industry, you are likely eligible for compensation, and you deserve to get it.
-Speak to our team of South Carolina maritime accident lawyers today to learn how you might be qualified to receive benefits for your injuries and lost wages.
+Speak to our team of South Carolina maritime accident lawyers today to learn how you might be qualified to receive benefits for your injuries and partial recovery of lost wages.

 We’d be pleased to discuss your situation with you to make sure you file for the appropriate benefits and get everything you need and are entitled to.
 And at Joye Law Firm, your initial consultation is always free.